SERVSEC-NaN/Rewards-API/doc/course.md

 [Web App](https://github.com/SERVSEC-NaN/Rewards-UI-Ruby#readme)

+# Week 16: Authorization Protocols

+1. AuthScopes: Use scoped authorization

+ - Web API:

+    - [ ] Create scoped authorization tokens

+    - [ ] Create AuthScope library to process auth scopes

+    - [ ] AuthToken should add scope to all tokens (default can be full access scope for user sessions)

+    - [ ] Create route /account/[username] for account details with limited
+      scope `auth_token`

+    - [ ] Service Objects should extract `auth_scope` from `auth_token` and
+      pass it to policy object

+    - [ ] Policy Objects should interpret their policy rules within the given `auth_scope`

+ - Web App:

+ You might have to clear any existing session data that used old `auth_tokens` without scope Account information view should include a limited scope `auth_token` (e.g., read only for some resources)

+# Week 15: Policies and Validation

+3. Formal Policies

+- Web API: Create policy objects in an app/policies folder

+  - [ ] Create at least one policy object per resource (e.g., ProjectPolicy,
+    DocumentPolicy, etc.)

+  - [ ] Initialize policy objects with appropriate models (subject and object of policy)

+  - [ ] Create true/false predicate methods check for key actions
+    (creation/deletion/updating/viewing, etc.)

+  - [ ] Make your predicate methods readable by using descriptive private predicates

+  - [ ] Use your policy objects in resource request routes to check authorization of account and resource

+- Web API: Create policy scope objects

+  - [ ] Scope objects should return lists of all relevant objects for a given action (e.g., viewable) and agents (e.g., current_account)

+  - [ ] Use your policy scopes to retrieve lists of objects to return on index routes (e.g., /api/v1/projects)

+- Policy summaries

+- [ ] Web API: Create a summary method for each policy object that returns a hash of all predicate names and results

+- [ ] Web API: Routes that return a resource should return a jsonified summary of its policy for the given account

+- Web App: Forms should determine authorization to show links/buttons/resources based on policy summaries returned by API

 # Week 14: Token-based Registration and Authorization

 - [ ] 1.
 Create a registration workflow that verifies user